Frosted Carrot Cake Cookies

 - Drop dough by tablespoonfuls 2 in. apart onto ungreased baking sheets.
 Bake 10-12 minutes or until light brown.
 Remove from pans to wire racks to cool completely.

 Freeze option: Drop dough by tablespoonfuls onto waxed paper-lined baking sheets; freeze until firm.
-Transfer to resealable plastic freezer bags; return to freezer.
+Transfer to airtight freezer containers; return to freezer.
 To use, bake cookies as directed.
-Yield: about 4-1/2 dozen.